airqualityanthony/PacketChess/README.md

 ; External Applications
 APPLICATION 5,CHESS,C 15 HOST 1 S,N0CAL-5,CALCHESS,255
 ```
 Note: CMDPORT= ports are zero indexed, such that "C 15 HOST 1 S" will connect to port 15 (Telnet) in the example config, and then connect to local host on command port 1 which is the second port 6001 in the CMDPORT= list.
+Choose a CMDPORT that isn't already in use by another Application i.e 2 (6002), 3(6003), etc.

 **The "S" in the connect string tells BPQ to return the user to the node when they exit packetchess.**

 ## inetd server